coolhva/usg-kpn-ftth/README.md

 show interfaces pppoe pppoe2 log | match "IPV6|LL"
 ```

+When you receive an error "Error: must define at least one listen-on interface" for the UPNP2 service either enable UPNP in the controller or remove this section from the JSON.
+UPNP2 is mostly used by game consoles and to make it work correctly the WAN interface needs to be set to pppoe2 for it to allow to work.

 ## VLANs

 If you are using VLANs and have issues with the IPTV having hickups or being frozen you can try to change the config as follows: